Carole Beauvais, RN, MSc, MBA, CHE

 Sandi has also been involved in caregiver advocacy at the provincial level, through Health Quality Ontario and the Ontario Caregiver Coalition.
 Her background includes a Master of Social Work from Wilfrid Laurier University.
 Sandi was nominated for a 2017 “Service Award for Geriatric Excellence, in recognition of exemplary service and outstanding contributions to the health, independence and quality of life of seniors.”

-Dayo joined the Mississauga Halton LHIN Regional Learning Centre team in July 2017 and brings his public health knowledge and clinical expertise to this position.
+Marcia joined the Mississauga Halton LHIN Regional Learning Centre in May 2018, and brings with her a passion for community health and education.

 Marcia is a Registered Nurse with experience working in the hospital and community sectors both in Canada and internationally.
 Marcia previously worked in community and public health, nursing regulation at the College of Nurses of Ontario, and provided nursing education for the collaborative Bachelor of Science in Nursing program at George Brown College.

 Marcia’s educational background includes a Bachelor of Science in Nursing from the University of Toronto and a Master of Science in Nursing from D’Youville College.
 She has also completed the Canadian Community Health Certification from Canadian Nurses Association.